Globe

 Discovery

-We began the project by evaluating the existing leadership development program and aligning around a common goal of ensuring participants would not only learn innovation tools, but would have plenty of opportunities to apply their new skills on problems related to identifying new sales growth opportunities.
+We began the project by evaluating the existing leadership development program.
+With the program sponsors, we aligned around a common goal of ensuring participants would not only learn innovation tools, but would have plenty of opportunities to apply their new skills on problems related to identifying new sales growth opportunities.
 We also defined the constraints, including a six month time frame, a global audience working remotely, and high expectations from leadership.

 Design

-We designed a six-month learn-by-doing innovation course, consisting of monthly virtual workshops.
-Each month’s workshop gave participants the chance to learn and practice tools related to a different step in the innovation process: Creative Collaboration, Customer Discovery, Opportunity Definition, Concept Development, Prototyping, and Storytelling.
-To help guide participants through each phase, we designed scalable virtual whiteboards with custom tool templates, demos, pro tips, and accompanying principles.
-In between each workshop, teams would have time to apply the tools they’d learned to a real issue facing the company’s customers.
+Then, we designed a six-month learn-by-doing innovation course.
+Each month, participants attended a virtual workshop where they had the chance to learn and practice innovation tools.
+Each workshop focused on different steps of the innovation process: Creative Collaboration, Customer Discovery, Opportunity Definition, Concept Development, Prototyping, and Storytelling.
+To help guide participants, we designed scalable virtual whiteboards with custom tool templates, demos, and pro tips.
+Then, in between each workshop, teams would apply the tools they’d learned to a real issue facing the company’s customers.

 Delivery

 Over the course of the leadership development program, we guided teams to interview stakeholders, identify opportunities, prototype concepts, and perfect their pitches.
-In addition to designing and facilitating the workshop experiences, we also managed the end-to-end program arc, including onboarding team coaches, developing monthly project plans and debrief structures for the teams, and providing feedback leading into the final pitches to senior executives.
+In addition to designing and facilitating the workshop experiences, we also managed the end-to-end program arc.
+We onboarded team coaches, developed monthly project plans and debrief structures for the teams, and provided feedback leading into the final pitches to senior executives.
 To support the program roll-out, we devised and led a regular communication plan to engage coaches and participants asynchronously in-between workshops.
-After the first year of the program, we sought out feedback from participants and coaches that has informed our future iterations on the program.
+After each subsequent year of the program, we elicited feedback from participants and coaches that has informed our future iterations on the program.

 No Comments